55Honey/Acore_CarbonCopy/README.md

 - **Place all actions on the new characters bars.
 If you copy your macro data from one characters /wtf/ directory to the other, you do not need to setup macros either.**

 ## What it **NOT** does:
 - No items from bags/bank are copied.
+No bags are copied.
 All starter gear is deleted except the homestone.
 - No gold is copied.
 The new character will be at zero copper.
 - No achievements are copied.
 Achievements were made with the source characters and are reserved to them.